 Meeting Wrap Up #2 – Next Steps

 Steve Jobs, ex-CEO of Apple Inc., called this assignment activity essential, the heart of a meeting.
 He called the person assigned a specific task the DRI (“Directly Responsible Individual”).
 For each project, and every task in that project, he wanted someone accountable.
-They would be congratulated or blamed depending on how they did.
+Ultimately, they would be congratulated or blamed depending on how they did.

 Meeting Wrap Up #3 – Communications